Moira Dunbar: Achievements

 In 1971, Dunbar won the Meteorological Service of Canada's Centennial Award.
 In 1972 she was awarded the Royal Canadian Geographical Society's Massey Medal for "...her excellent work in Arctic geography and sea-ice"; she is the only woman to have won the medal.
 She was a Fellow of the Royal Society of Canada and was made an Officer of the Order of Canada in 1977.
 She also served as governor of the Arctic Institute of North America and director of the Royal Canadian Geographical Society.

-After her passing, she chose to leave the seven acres of property she owned in Limavady, County Londonderry to the Queen’s Foundation, which to this day continues to honour her legacy as a woman in science.

 Publications

 Academic papers and field work studies written by Moira Dunbar that display her understanding of Arctic geography as well as evidence.